 Become a grassroots advocate.
 Join the CWU Voices Advocacy Network and stay informed of CWU campaigns, latest research, and partner initiatives.
 Take action in support of real change in the lives of low-income women and their families.

-One out of every four Massachusetts residents lives in a working-poor family that cannot afford to meet its basic needs, according to the Massachusetts Economic Independence Index.
+According to the Massachusetts Economic Independence Index, one out of every four Massachusetts residents lives in a working-poor family that cannot afford to meet its basic needs.
 CWU’s Advocacy Department has a comprehensive legislative agenda to tackle the many barriers faced by families on their path to economic self-sufficiency.

 CWU works with local and national partners in the areas of education, job training, affordable and safe housing, child care, and asset development.
 By working in partnership, we seek to broaden our impact and accelerate change.